Thank you for your interest in San Diego Christian College! We look forward to helping you through the application

 Applicants from countries whose primary language is not English must demonstrate English proficiency in one of the following ways to ensure a successful experience at SDCC.

-- TOEFL Scores: A recent official test score report with a minimum of 61 on the internet based test, or 500 on the paper-based test.
+TOEFL Score: A recent official test score report with a minimum of 67 on the iBT

-- IELTS Score: A recent official test score report with a minimum of 6.
+GREC Score: A recent official test score report with a score minimum of 1125

 - Bank Statement